EclesioMeloJunior/rust16vm/README.md

 Loads a 1 byte value from memory into `destination_register`

 ```
-LDB SP, A // loads a value in the stack into the register A
+LDB A, SP // loads a value in the stack into the register A
 ```

 #### STB {src_register} {addr_register}